KalemDevelop/RS485-5V-BASIC/README.md

    - Send UART bytes.
    - Wait until transmission complete.
 3. Set DIR pin **LOW** again to release the bus and receive.

-This applies to Arduino, STM32, and any other MCU.

 ---